jc-kirthi/C-Solution/2_LAB_Programs/program 6/README.md

 # Title:
 Design and Develop a C program to perform binary Search using user defined functions.
 # Problem Description:
-The program should prompt the user to input elements into a onedimensional array and a target value to search for within the array.
+The program should prompt the user to input elements into a one dimensional array and a target value to search for within the array.
 # Method:
 Use 1D array to store the integer elements.
 <br>